What is the Working Family Payment?

 Am I eligible for Working Family Payment?

-There are a few conditions you have to meet before you'll be eligible for FIS:
+There are a few conditions you have to meet in order to be eligible:

 - You need to have at least one child under 18 who lives with you or is financially supported by you

 - The average amount of money your household makes every week must fall below a certain amount, with the amount depending on how many children you have

-- You must be working at least 19 hours every week and if you’re married, in a civil partnership, or living with a partner, their working hours can count towards this too
+- You must be working at least 19 hours every week and if you are married, in a civil partnership, or living with a partner, their working hours can count towards this too

-- Your job needs to be likely to last at least 3 more months
+- Your job needs to be likely to last at least three more months

 - If you have one child, you need to earn less than €541 every week